-This means that external memory cues can be especially helpful when it comes to our prospective memory, which is a type of memory that involves remembering to perform actions in the future.
+Note that, external memory cues are especially helpful when it comes to our prospective memory, which is a type of memory that involves remembering to perform actions in the future.
 This is different from our retrospective memory, which involves recalling things that we experienced in our past.

 Examples of memory cues

-Below are some examples of ways you can use external cues to remember to do things:
+Below are some additional examples of ways you can use external cues to remember to do things:

 - If you need to remember to floss your teeth, you can put the box with the floss on top of your tube of toothpaste.